Family Worship 2025

 World

-Your persecuted brothers and sisters in Christ in Southern Mexico and lasting peace in the Middle East.
+Pray for your persecuted brothers and sisters in Christ in Burkina Faso; for the goodness of God to be made known among the nations; for peace in the Middle East.

 United States